After having a conversation with a longtime friend and client, I was inspired to write about the parallels between training and life.

 But these tests are opportunities to see just how strong you are:

 How much you can overcome.

-If your lifestyle has prepared you or handicapped you.
+Has your current lifestyle prepared you or handicapped you?

 You need these tests so that you build your resilience.

 Even though we like to think of the gym as just a place to exercise and work out, the intrinsic value we can take away is just as significant as the physical result.